 By getting to know your customer through a new client questionnaire, you develop a sense of trust and familiarity, leading to a healthy and long-lasting relationship.

 3. Provides Vital Project Information

 Have you ever committed to a project just to find out that it’s not right for you?
-Creating new client questionnaires eliminates this problem from the beginning.
+Creating new customer survey questions eliminates this problem from the beginning.
 Since your questionnaire comes equipped with questions based on target audience, product positioning, marketing strategies (and more!), you can easily weed out projects that might not align with your business or design intentions.